Applying through UCAS

 When you’re ready to apply for a training programme, you do so through the Universities and College Admissions Service (UCAS for short) Teacher Training website.
 UCAS is the application service for teacher training in schools and universities in England and Wales*.

-When applications open from early October, you have three choices for teacher training providers.
+When you apply, you have three choices for teacher training providers.
 It’s a good idea to use all three choices; the more flexible your are, the more likely it is that you’ll secure a place.

 There’s no pressure to complete your application all in one go.
 You can save your progress and continue at any time.
 Remember many popular courses fill up fast so to stand the best chance of securing a place at your chosen provider you should apply as early as possible.
 Read our tips on what you should do to prepare yourself before applying.